orblivion/ntfy/.sandstorm/README.md

 ### [Locking Down Topics](README_DETAILS.md#locking-down-topics)

-**No changes for the initial release**.
-No ability to protect topics, no special monitoring features.

-Because Sandstorm uses auth headers for its own purposes, we can't "log in" and thus we cannot have private topics.
-Thus, just as with a free ntfy.sh account, the user should always pick randomly generated topics.
-Thankfully the API URL given my Sandstorm is random and revokable.
+**For the initial release** users will not be able to protect topics with username/password (due to needing auth headers, see above).
+As with free ntfy.sh accounts, please treat topics like passwords!

+Note that the API URL is random and revokable, which can help you hide your ntfy grain.
 However services (Mastodon, etc) that send notifications will see the endpoint, so it won't be totally secret.

 Because this is Sandstorm, we still want to make ntfy a single-user app and give the user as much ownership over it as possible.
-Eventually, we can probably give users the ability to monitor which topics are being used, and even get a notification when a new topic is being used.

-Beyond that, we could add an approval process in the Web UI (requiring an "Extra API").
-In the long run we might be able to change Sandstorm (i.e. wait for Tempest) to carve out a way for us to authenticate after all.
+For future versions we might add the ability to monitor or approve topics in the web UI.

 ## [Web UI](README_DETAILS.md#web-ui)